learn-co-curriculum/wsl-setup/README.md

 # Setting up Windows Subsystem for Linux for Development

-*It is no longer necessary to enable developer mode for Windows Subsystem Linux to work.*
+*You must be running Windows 10 to perform this procedure.* If you are using a different operating system, check [When should I set up a local environment](https://help.learn.co/en/articles/1394611-when-should-i-set-up-a-local-environment) to find out what setup instructions you should follow.

-*You must be running Windows 10 to perform this procedure*
+*Note: It is no longer necessary to enable developer mode for Windows Subsystem Linux to work.*

 ## Getting Windows Ready